-- 1.1 The game, called Sunny Side Up, will be played in the arena defined in section 3.3.
-The objective of this game is to have as many tokens with your team colour facing up or in your own zone by the end of the match. - 1.2 Before a match begins, participating teams must: - a) Present their robot in the staging area, adjacent to the arena, at least 2 minutes before the scheduled start time.
+- 1.1 The game, called Easy as ABC, will be played in the arena defined in section 3.3.
+The objective of this game is to collect A, B and C tokens in a combination that scores the most points, whilst preventing your opponents from scoring as high as you! - 1.2 Before a match begins, participating teams must: - a) Present their robot in the staging area, adjacent to the arena, at least 2 minutes before the scheduled start time.
 The staging area will be clearly marked on the day. - b) Attach four robot badges.
 These badges will be provided by Student Robotics officials in the staging area.
-Section 3.2 provides more information about these badges, as well as their dimensions and mounting requirements. - c) Place their robot in the starting corner that they are assigned.
-The robot must be placed such that it is entirely within this starting corner, with no parts overhanging its boundary. - d) Vacate the arena 40 seconds before the scheduled start time.
+Section 3.2 provides more information about these badges, as well as their dimensions and mounting requirements. - c) Place their robot in the starting zone that they are assigned.
+The robot must be placed such that it is entirely within this starting zone, with no parts overhanging its boundary. - d) Vacate the arena 40 seconds before the scheduled start time.
 During the 40 second period prior to the start of the match there must be no interaction with the robot.